Caver1K/AIO-Downloader/README.md

-# AIO-Downloader
+# All In One-Downloader
-Just an idea i had for scott
+This is an idea i had for Scott.
+It has 2 AIOs so far, Wii and vWii.
+# Go to https://aio.caver1k.net/ to access the AIOs